 |Temple of Saturn, Forum Romanum, Rome|

 Linda Safran, "Hercle in Washington: A Faliscan Vase at the Catholic University of America," Etruscan Studies 7 (2000 ), 51-79.
-(An archived CUA news article also discusses the rediscovery of this vase.)

 The above Etruscan Studies article by Linda Safran receives attention in Erika Simon, "Hesione-Vilia-Ilia," Würzburger Jahrbücher für die Altertumswissenschaft, N.F.
 28a (2004), 21-34.

 A. D. Trendall, The Red-Figured Vases of Lucania, Campania, and Sicily (Oxford, 1967), vol. 1, 643 (no. 382) and 525-6 (no. 694; this vase is attributed to the 'Washington Painter').